davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 still work around any legacy crates in the graph with [`build-std-crates`][stage1a].

-Alternative syntaxes, such as requiring `version = "*"` for explicit standard library dependencies, were considered to maintain a greater level of compatibility with older toolchain versions.
-However, any older version of Cargo would try to look for a specified dependency somewhere - if this lookup failed then the resolve would fail, and if it succeeded (by perhaps finding an empty `std` crate on crates.io) then these would override the prebuilt std when passed to rustc via `--extern`.
-It is not possible to direct any older version of Cargo to ignore a dependency.
-This is not a build-std specific issue and is true of any RFC adding to what can be written in `Cargo.toml`.
+Alternative syntaxes for explicit standard library dependencies were considered to maintain manifest compatibility with older versions of Cargo.
+However, there is no way for older versions of Cargo to behave correctly when encountering a builtin dependency (i.e. ignore them).
+Builtin dependencies must also be treated differently when serialising the registry index schema by adding them to a separate field for dependencies, which older versions of Cargo would not be aware of.
+Requiring a new Cargo version to understand the manifest is common for new Cargo features, but we do maintain compatibility for index entries as described in [registries].

 ↩ [*Proposal*][proposal]